 On March 11, we brought the 14th UN Crime Congress on Crime Prevention and Criminal Justice to our 33 ASEAN youth delegates Crime Prevention and Criminal Justice Officer at UNODC Billy Batware, BKMC Global Citizen Scholar 2020 Barbara Nakijoba & Asia Coordinator for United Network of Young Peacebuilders Mridul Upadhyay shared their insights on the Kyoto Declaration, crime prevention through youth empowerment & global networks for SDG 16 Peace, Justice, and Strong Institutions.

 Summary video 3: SDG Micro-Project ideation workshop

-The last phase of the program was launched on March 17 by CEO Monika Froehler and Program Officer Viola Christian.
-The SDG Micro-Project incubation phase will allow the 33 ASEAN youth delegates to spot a challenge and suggest a solution related to the disruption of education in times of COVID-19, youth unemployment, the digital literacy gap in rural and urban areas, mental health, and inclusive growth.
+On March 17, CEO Monika Froehler and Program Officer Viola Christian kicked-started the SDG Micro-Project incubation phase with our 33 ASEAN youth delegates.
+They spotted challenges and suggested solutions related to the disruption of education in times of COVID-19, youth unemployment, the digital literacy gap in rural and urban areas, mental health, and inclusive growth.
 Now, it is time to plan their own SDG Micro Project.

 Program summary video: ASEAN Youth for the SDGs

 The ASEAN Youth for SDGs Webinar Series has been concluded, but we have got the most important highlights covered for you!
 Watch the video and get ready to be inspired to turn ideas into action!